The Department of Agricultural and Biological Engineering

 - Meet or exceed the expectations of employers of biological engineers or other related fields

-E. an ability to identify, formulate, and solve engineering problems
+1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematic

 The Agricultural and Biological Engineering program is accredited by the Engineering Accreditation Commission of ABET.
 ABET is the recognized accreditor for college and university programs in applied science, computing, engineering and technology and is among the most respected accreditation organizations in the United States.